Canada Proposes Pioneering Femicide Law

 Under the new legislation, the law will recognize a pattern of behavior—not just isolated acts—as a standalone criminal offense.
 This includes:

-Justice Minister Sean Fraser has described this as a “gap-filling” measure.
+Justice Minister Sean Fraser calls this a “gap-filling” measure.
 By making it illegal to engage in a pattern of control before it escalates to physical violence, the state finally has a mandate to intervene while a victim is still alive.

 Perhaps the most significant teeth of the bill is how it interacts with murder charges.
 Should a killing occur, the existence of a documented pattern of coercive control automatically elevates the charge to first-degree murder.
 This removes the “heat of the moment” or “crime of passion” defenses that have historically resulted in lighter sentences for gender-based killings.
 In 2026, the shadow of control is no longer a private domestic matter; it is now recognized as evidence of a premeditated intent to dominate, and eventually, to destroy.